 The Indiana Economic Development Corporation (IEDC), established in 2005 when Daniels privatized Indiana's Department of Commerce, began to work with Nanshan to select a site, initially proposing sixteen candidate locales in the state.
 IEDC's role is worth noting because it was part of a bet by Daniels that transforming a state agency into a public-private partnership would better position Indiana to attract overseas direct investment.
 IEDC's new identity meant that it was no longer subject to the same rules as a government body.
-So its enthusiasts and those involved in the restructuring argue that this allowed it to be more aggressive and focused in its efforts to attract direct investment from foreign firms.25 in the United States had also been in Lafayette, directing the China operations of Oscar Winski
+So its enthusiasts and those involved in the restructuring argue that this allowed it to be more aggressive and focused in its efforts to attract direct investment from foreign firms.25 least that Du had attended Purdue.
+After finishing at Purdue, Du's first job in the United States had also been in Lafayette, directing the China operations of Oscar Winski Co., a scrap metal recycling business headquartered in the city.